doginthehat/ls-filebrowser/README.md

 I can't really see at this stage a better spot to add some of the required code for the module, and because of the problem mentioned in point 3 in the usage section above, you'll need to tweak the cms view to prevent the module from overwriting its own head content.
 _I did [request an additional event](http://forum.lemonstandapp.com/index.php?app=tracker&showissue=83) that would prevent that problem as it would give me a better hook spot.
 Maybe when that's fixed this won't be necessary.._

-In the mean time: Open `modules/cms/controllers/cms_pages/edit.htm' and add `true` to the first endBlock() - for the head section.
+In the mean time: Open `modules/cms/controllers/cms_pages/content.htm` and add `true` as a parameter to the first endBlock() - for the head section.

 That's it.

+_The file browser icon is from (famfamfam)[http://www.famfamfam.com/]_